TommyCpp/Athena/README.md

 More components like *the Android application* will be included in future

 This is project is inspired by the question from [here](http://www.cnsoftbei.com/bencandy.php?fid=148&aid=1532)

+## Feature
+* Manage different kinds of publication from book, journal to audio and more
+* Configurable from config file
+* Test Driven Development
+* RESTful API
+* Angular as front-end framework
+* JWT

 ## Install & Preparation
 ### Setup database
 Use .sql file `/src/resource/database.sql` to setup the database.